cuba-labs/java-electron-tutorial/README.md

 ### Use WebSocket for UI to speed up communication and strip useless HTTP headers.

-Each time our application handles user event it sends and receives HTTP headers.
+Each time our application handles a user event, it sends and receives HTTP headers.
 They are almost useless in our application.
 Besides, it opens/closes HTTP connection between UI and Java part.
 We can speed up the communication between browser part and Java UI using WebSocket protocol.

 Add org.eclipse.jetty.websocket:websocket-server dependency to build.gradle: